amorphic/jimternet/content/pythonic_staff.md

 The Python Staff of Enlightenment is the perfect companion for [Pythonistas][Pythonista] as they spread [The Zen of Python][The Zen of Python].

+__Update 2017-12-3:__ You can now *customise and buy* your very own [Pythonic Staff of Enlightenment at shop.enstaved.com][Enstaved Pythonic].
+Better still, [10% of the sale price of every Pythonic Staff of Enlightenment sold goes direct to the Python Software Foundation][Enstaved Blog Pythonic]!

 The idea for the staff came to me while looking for something Pythonic to print for my upcoming PyCon AU talk [Controlling a 3D Printer with Python][PyCon AU 3D Printing].
 Searching Thingiverse for [Python-related models][Python Thingiverse] yielded a few results but nothing that really grabbed me.

 Later while searching for props for my kids' *Elves and Fairies*-themed birthday party I came across some quarterstaff models and I wondered if I could somehow create one that was topped by the Python logo...